rvankoert/loghi/scripts/README.md

 ### 4. Run Inference

-After training your model, you can use it to transcribe new texts:
+After training your model, you can use it to transcribe new texts.
+If you haven't developed your own model yet or wish to test the pipeline with pre-trained models, our project provides access to pre-trained HTR and Laypa models.

+You can download both the HTR model and the Laypa model from SurfDrive using the following link: [https://surfdrive.surf.nl/files/index.php/s/YA8HJuukIUKznSP](https://surfdrive.surf.nl/files/index.php/s/YA8HJuukIUKznSP).
+After downloading, ensure to edit the following inference pipeline script to point to the downloaded models.

+To initiate the inference process with your model or the downloaded pre-trained models, execute the following command:

 ```bash
 ./inference-pipeline.sh /path/to/images
 ```

-This script runs the entire Loghi pipeline, from detecting baselines to predicting text and updating the PageXML files.
-The resulting PageXML files will contain the transcribed text, reading order, and other relevant information.
+This command runs the entire Loghi pipeline, covering everything from detecting baselines, parsing the layout, predicting text, to updating the PageXML files.
+The output PageXML files will encompass the transcribed text, reading order, layout annotations, and other pertinent details.

-This script is also highly configurable and each subpart of the process can be enabled or disabled based on your requirements.
+The script is designed with flexibility in mind, offering high configurability.
+Each subpart of the process, such as baseline detection, layout parsing, or text prediction, can be individually enabled or disabled based on your specific requirements.
+This allows for a tailored inference process that can adapt to various datasets or research needs.

+For detailed instructions on how to configure and run the inference pipeline, including how to integrate the pre-trained models and adjust the pipeline settings, please refer to the configuration section of this documentation or the dedicated configuration files provided within the project repository.